-The ebix, Inc. team provides pain management practices medical billing solutions that maximize reimbursement, reduce costs, and streamline practice operations.
-Our team of certified medical coders and billing experts will manage all aspects of your medical billing, including common documentation shortfalls such as time-based visits, which help to ensure your practice receives maximum reimbursement for services rendered.
+The ebix, Inc. team provides pain management practices and medical billing solutions that maximize reimbursement, reduce costs, and streamline practice operations.
+Our team of certified medical coders and billing experts will manage all aspects of your medical billing, including expected documentation shortfalls such as time-based visits, which help to ensure your practice receives maximum reimbursement for services rendered.

 It is essential to realize that the key to successful Revenue Cycle Management is understanding all your practice’s revenue sources.
 Hence, our team will help improve profitability by monitoring, measuring, and managing all aspects of your revenue cycle.

 Indeed, the ebix team has excellent tools and experience.
 Hence, our Revenue Cycle Management solutions are in place to capture revenue from claims remittances, patients, and evidence-based data.
 Collecting from all these sources will help secure your practice’s healthcare payments and make it more profitable.

 - Initial Credentialing is Free.
 Our expert staff reaches out to the carriers of your choice to obtain network status.
 Namely, accessible at a startup and a very reasonable fee per provider afterward.

 - Fee Schedule Analysis.
 We enter the allowed amounts from the network contracts obtained to track and uncover any improper reimbursements.
 We will help research appropriate change levels.

 - Workflow Consulting.
 Our management staff has over 100 years of combined experience.
 Therefore, we can advise you on the best practices to build a team and processes that ensure results.

 - Carrier Contract Advice.
 Consequently, there are pitfalls to avoid in contracts and situations that may cause you to choose non-network status with challenging carriers.
 We have additional expert resources to bring help when necessary.